Developer-DAO/developer-dao-dot-com/frontend/docs/CONTRIBUTING.md

 ## Picking up an issue

 Oh yeah, you got this far and are looking to get some skin in the game, very wise choice.
-If your itching to get straight into the action, go to the [issues tab](https://github.com/Developer-DAO/developer-dao/issues) and see which of the open issues interests you the most.
+If you're itching to get straight into the action, go to the [issues tab](https://github.com/Developer-DAO/developer-dao/issues) and see which of the open issues interests you the most.
 How do you know an issue hasn't been picked up you ask?
 Issues are typically picked up by commenting on the